sherpa/sherpa/docs/developer/index.rst

 `sherpa-test-data` directory has to be present as a submodule to successfully pass all doctests.

-Re-build extension models during developmemt
+Re-build extension models during development
 --------------------------------------------

 When using editable builds the extension models will automatically be